Full Stack Consent Management

 To set and retrieve consent preferences for a user, use the following APIs:

 You will need to generate a JSON Web Token (JWT) on your server so that Transcend's SDKs can save an authenticated user's consent preferences when they sign in on your application.
-To do so, follow our guide on the Transcend Preference Store.
+To do so, follow our guide on Transcend Preference Management.

 If you already built your own consent store, then you will need to integrate with airgap.js